 On a personal level, I wish it hadn’t taken five years to get through this policy process, but I cannot fault the dedication and tenacity of those who participated over the period.
 However, now that the Final Report has been considered by the GNSO Council and makes its way to the ICANN Board: I would encourage the Board and ICANN org to prioritize the implementation so that we might see the opening of the next application window as soon as possible in order to continue the expansion of the gTLD name space creating opportunity for innovation along with more options for registrants at a time when an online presence is important to business continuity and success.

-The final report covers a lot more detail so should you have any further questions with regard to how this could impact any future application, please contact us at hello@registry.godaddy.
+The final report covers a lot more detail so should you have any further questions with regard to how this could impact any future application, please contact us at [email protected].

 Experience the Difference